backdrop-contrib/draft_workflow/README.md

-Forward Revisions
+Draft Workflow
 ========

-This module is a work in progress that modifies the core revision handling to include forward revisions, or revisions to the currently published version that are not yet published themselves.
+This module is a work in progress that modifies the core revision handling to include draft workflow, or revisions to the currently published version that are not yet published themselves.

 This is a workflow management module that allows site editors to make draft edits